-Construction Alert: Sections of the Wegmans Playground will be closed beginning the week of September 24 due to a playground resurfacing and expansion project.
+Construction Alert: Sections of the Wegmans Playground are currently closed due to a playground resurfacing and expansion project.
 The expansion includes a new friendship swing and global motion, a spinning piece.
-The closure is expected to last at least two weeks.
-Schedule subject to change.
 Posted 9/14/18

 Onondaga County Parks worked with the nationally acclaimed, non-profit Boundless Playground organization to create a magical place where all our children and adults- the fully able and those who have physical, sensory and developmental disabilities-can play and grow together.